haakonaareskjold/testfiles/README.md

+## Updates
+added a toggleVisibility onClick button and a counter with functions (increase, decrease, reset)

+## How to install

+After cloning the repo remember to use "npm install" for the missing files required.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## MSG from Haakon

-After cloning the repo remember to use "npm install" for the missing files required.

 ## Available Scripts